Frequently asked questions regarding Penn State's New Early Action filing deadline.

 First-year, domestic students may apply for undergraduate admission to Penn State via Early Action.
 To apply Early Action, students must submit a complete application (the application itself, the Self- Reported Academic Record [SRAR]; and standardized test scores [official scores from either the SAT or ACT]) by the deadline of November 1.

 Students applying Early Action will receive a decision by December 24 and will be part of the early financial aid awarding process beginning in mid-February, if Penn State has received the Free Application for Federal Student Aid (FAFSA) by December 1.
-Possible decisions for Early Action qualified applicants will be 1) admit: an admit to Penn State (either to their starting campus or alternate-choice campus); 2) deferral: a deferred decision to the November priority review group (decision by January 31); or 3) denial: a denial of admission to the applicants starting campus and alternate choice campus.
+Possible decisions for Early Action qualified applicants will be 1) admit; 2) deferral of decision to the November review group (see below); or 3) denial of admission.

 Early Action is a non-binding commitment by Penn State to respond to applicants earlier in the admissions decision cycle.
 Applicants will still have until May 1 to pay their enrollment deposit, or commit to Penn State.
 If you tend to stress out more than most and have been dreading the college admissions process, applying early action may be the best way to make your senior year of high school as enjoyable as possible.